nixworks/public/news/2012/12/12/index.md

 ##### Ecuador
 ### [Ecuador's National Court of Justice issues an international arrest warrant for former President Jamil Mahuad on embezzlement charges and orders that all of his assets in Ecuador be seized. ](/news/2012/12/12/ecuador-s-national-court-of-justice-issues-an-international-arrest-warrant-for-former-president-jamil-mahuad-on-embezzlement-charges-and-ord.md)
-_Context: President, Jamil Mahuad, Ecuador_
+_Context: President, Ecuador, Jamil Mahuad_

 ##### Irish
 ### [Irish politician Joan Collins names crime journalist Paul Williams and sports star Ronan O'Gara under Dail privilege as being among those to benefit from having their penalty points for traffic offences cancelled by the Garda Siochana.
 Justice Minister Alan Shatter calls Collins's action a "total disgrace" and she is reported to a Leinster House watchdog called the Dail Committee on Procedure and Privileges. ](/news/2012/12/12/irish-politician-joan-collins-names-crime-journalist-paul-williams-and-sports-star-ronan-o-gara-under-da-il-privilege-as-being-among-those-t.md)
-_Context: Joan Collins, Irish, police officer, Leinster House, Paul Williams, Alan Shatter, Dail Eireann, Ronan O'Gara_
+_Context: Paul Williams, Irish, Alan Shatter, Leinster House, Ronan O'Gara, Joan Collins, Dail Eireann, police officer_

 ##### Mali
 ### [Malian interim President Dioncounda Traore appoints Django Sissoko to be a new Acting Prime Minister, after his predecessor Cheick Modibo Diarra was forced to resign by leaders of the 2012 coup d'etat. ](/news/2012/12/12/malian-interim-president-dioncounda-traora-c-appoints-django-sissoko-to-be-a-new-acting-prime-minister-after-his-predecessor-cheick-modibo-d.md)